@ibnlanre/portal

 Global stores are typically created outside of the React component lifecycle, so they can't be initialized with values from props or context.
 With a global store, you'd need to:

-in every component that needs itcreateContextStore
+2. Sync props to the store using `useEffect` in every component that needs it

-eliminates this boilerplate by allowing you to pass a function that receives the context data needed before the store is initialized.
+`createContextStore` eliminates this boilerplate by allowing you to pass a function that receives the context data needed before the store is initialized.

 **Syntax:**